xfl03/JMCCC/README.md

 Logged in!
 ```

 When method `auth()` is called, YggdrasilAuthenticator validates the current token.
 If the current token is not available, YggdrasilAuthenticator will try refreshing the token.
-When YggdrasilAuthenticator failed, it will call method `tryPasswordLogin()` to ask the password for authentication.
+When YggdrasilAuthenticator failed to refresh, it will call method `tryPasswordLogin()` to ask the password for authentication.
 If no password is available, YggdrasilAuthenticator will throw a `AuthenticationException`.
 The default implementation of `tryPasswordLogin()` returns `null`, you may need to override it.

 If you want to update the current token manually, you ought to call `refresh()`, `refreshWithToken(String)` or `refreshWithPassword(String, String)`.
 If you want to save the authentication, you ought to call `getCurrentSession()` to get the current authentication and serialize it, and call `setCurrentSession(Session)` to load the authentication.

 ### Game & Asset Download
+> jmccc-mcdownloader can work on top of [Apache HttpAsyncClient](http://hc.apache.org/httpcomponents-asyncclient-dev/) or JDK.
+Note that the JDK implementation uses BIO, so you should limit your max connections, because each connetion will start a thread.
+If you want to use Apache HttpAsyncClient, just put it in the classpath.
+This is an optional dependency in the POM.

 ##### Minecraft downloading
 The following code snippet downloads minecraft 1.8.8:
 ```java